+Ian Kostman was called to the Ontario Bar in 1983 and successfully practiced criminal law in Toronto until he retired at the end of 2017.
+Ian appeared in courts of all levels in the Province, from the Ontario Court of Justice to the Ontario Court of Appeal.
+What drove Ian and made him an outstanding trial advocate for his clients was his passion for justice and for real justice to be done.
+He was an aggressive defender of his clients and a tireless worker.
+Ian’s work ethic benefited his clients in even the most difficult cases.
 Ian graduated from the University of Windsor Law School in 1983 and then commenced a private practice which he operated for over thirty-five years.
-Ian has represented thousands of clients over the span of his career.
+Ian represented thousands of clients over the span of his career.
 He established himself as an exceptionally strong cross-examiner and that skill was of great help to get acquittals for his clients.
 Ian was not limited in the kinds of cases that he undertook as he took on cases involving all categories of criminal charges including murder, attempted murder, manslaughter, all classes of assault including domestic assault, sexual assault, robbery, assault with a weapon, assault cause bodily harm, aggravated assault, DUI, impaired driving, “over 80”, theft, fraud, sexual charges including sexual assault, human trafficking, child luring, possession of child pornography, drug charges including, drug possession, drug trafficking, importing and human trafficking etc.

 That Ian was so well regarded as a Criminal Lawyer was proven by the fact that so many of his cases were sent to him by people right within the justice system.
 These were people who came to know and watch Ian in his defence of his respective clients.
 They included judges who observed Ian first hand and could measure his abilities as compared to other lawyers who appeared before them.
-In addition, police officers who were the persons responsible for the charges to be laid in the first place, often sent hm clients as they recognized that Ian was an outstanding defender for his clients.
+In addition, police officers who were the persons responsible for the charges to be laid in the first place, often sent him clients as they recognized that Ian was an outstanding defender for his clients.
 Ian even received referrals from other lawyers who recognized what he could do that they could not.

-No where was Ian’s skill more evident than in 2010, when he acted as the lawyer for the “Subway Pusher”, a man accused of pushing three teenage boys in front of a subway train in 2009.
+Nowhere was Ian’s skill more evident than in 2010, when he acted as the lawyer for the “Subway Pusher”, a man accused of pushing three teenage boys in front of a subway train in 2009.
 The accused, a Brazilian immigrant who was forty-nine at the time of the incident, was charged with three counts of attempted murder and two counts of assault.
 The attack was totally unprovoked and two of the boys landed right on the tracks.
 One boy suffered a foot injury after being pulled out of the path of the train by another boy and the third boy was not injured.
 This was a very high profile case and and Ian marshalled a strong defence focused on the accused’s lack of capacity to understand his actions at the time of the offence.
 The trial became a battle of expert witnesses.